CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 Follow the setup steps in the [README for gateway_update_otk_hostnames role](roles/gateway_update_otk_hostnames/README.md).

-Run `​ansible-playbook -i inventories/tutorial/hosts ./playbooks/gateway-update-otk-hostnames.yml`
+Run `ansible-playbook -i inventories/tutorial/hosts playbooks/gateway-update-otk-hostnames.yml`

 This will update the Gateway hostnames used by OAuth Toolkit.

 ## Restart Gateways

-Run `​ansible-playbook -i inventories/tutorial/hosts ./playbooks/gateway-restart.yml`
+Run `ansible-playbook -i inventories/tutorial/hosts playbooks/gateway-restart.yml`

 This will restart all of the Gateways in the upgraded cluster.